Individual Project Related Assessment

 Professionalism has many aspects, making it hard to set out a check list, but includes

 punctuality for meetings and level of preparation evident.

-Has the person thought through the task in hand and come with good questions, and
+Has the team member thought through the tasks in hand and come with good questions, and

 contributed constructively to Team meetings and other interactions.

 If you were a Team Leader for a period, the assessment will include